 Below are the rubrics that clinical educators complete at the conclusion of a teacher candidates’ clinical experience.
 The rubric matches the expectation for the clinical experience based on our progression chart.
-Teacher candidates in an OPE (observation-participation experience) will have an OPE rubric completed by the clinical educator.
+Teacher candidates in an hourly field experience will have the field experience rubric completed by the clinical educator.
 Teacher candidates in student teaching will have a student teaching rubric completed by both the clinical educator and supervisor.

 For more information about student teaching experiences, contact Amy Polisseni at (585) 594-6787 or firstname.lastname@example.org

 For more information about instructional planning or other curricular elements, contact Kristen Driskill at (585) 594-6106 or email@example.com